envytools/envytools/docs/hw/vdec/vpe/pvp1/scalar.rst

 Bytewise bit operations: band, bor, bxor
 ----------------------------------------

-Performs a given bitwise operation on a register and 8-bit immediate replicated 4 times.
+Performs a given bitwise operation on a register and an 8-bit immediate replicated 4 times.
 Or, intepreted differently, performs such operation on every byte of a register idependently.  ``$c`` output is present, but always outputs 0.

 Instructions:
     =========== ==================================== ========